Minimanual of the Urban Guerrilla: Usage

 The minimanual was written deliberately to be a concise reference text for would-be revolutionaries and guerrilla fighters.
 It describes methods and strategies for bringing about a successful revolution, evoking other earlier Marxist–Leninist revolutions, such as the Cuban and Chinese revolutions.

-Published five years after the 1964 rise of the Brazilian dictatorship and just one year after the worldwide 1968 student rebellions, and at a time where hopes for international revolution among far-left militants and intellectuals were at their peak.
+Published five years after the 1964 rise of the Brazilian dictatorship and just one year after the worldwide 1968 student rebellions, and at a time when hopes for international revolution among far-left militants and intellectuals were at their peak.
 The minimanual became an important tool and reference point for Marxist–Leninist guerrillas, and was also studied extensively by national liberation movements and organizations such as the Sandinistas of Nicaragua.

 During the 1980s, the United States Central Intelligence Agency (CIA) sought to better understand and combat terrorist movements and anti-government armed militancy more effectively.
 In order to achieve this, the CIA produced English and Spanish translations that were distributed among intelligence services worldwide.
 These translations also served as teaching materials at the CIA-run School of the Americas in Panama.